jestro/Labyrinth-Frontend/README.md

 # Labyrinth Frontend

-A Frontend for a web application game (Labyrinth) made with Javascript, HTML5 and CSS3.
+A frontend for a web application game made with Javascript, HTML5 and CSS3.
 This frontend was made as a part of a group project within bachelor studies and is meant to simulate games of [Labyrinth](https://www.ravensburger.org/ca-en/discover/labyrinth/index.html).

 ## How to set up? (local)